Jean Kellens

-Jean Kellens (born 26 January 1944 in Seraing, Belgium) is a Belgian Iranologist who is skilled in Avestan studies.
-From 1974 to 1980 he was the assistant of the German Professor, Helmut Humbach at Johannes Gutenberg University of Mainz.
+Jean Kellens (born 26 January 1944 in Seraing, Belgium) is a Belgian Iranologist who specialises in Avestan studies.
+From 1974 to 1980 he was the assistant of German Professor and Iranologist, Helmut Humbach at Johannes Gutenberg University of Mainz.
 He also taught at the University of Liège until 1993 and then became a member of the Science Committee at the Collège de France.